-POLICY FRAMEWORK FOR VOLUNTEERING
+THE EU POLICY FRAMEWORK FOR VOLUNTEERING

-Currently, the policy framework is mainly set by the 2008 Council recommendation on the mobility of young volunteers6.
+Currently, the policy framework for volunteering is mainly set by the new 2022 Council Recommendation on the mobility of young volunteers across the European Union6.
 This Recommendation aims to eliminate obstacles to volunteering in Europe by raising awareness, increase the capacity to offer volunteering opportunities, reduce barriers to participation especially for disadvantaged groups and increase the recognition of skills gained.
-It should be, in the course of 2021, replaced by an updated policy guidance.